Prag8855/aab/content/guides/freelance-visa.md

 The appointment takes 15 to 60 minutes.[^64] You spend most of that time waiting.

-If your freelance visa is approved, they must print your plastic residence permit.
+If they approve your freelance visa, they must print the plastic card.
 This takes a few weeks.
 You might get a [temporary certificate](/images/temporary-freelance-visa.jpg) while you wait.
-It allows you to start working now.
+It allows you to start working, but it's not a valid travel document.
+It does not allow you to re-enter Germany.

 **[What happens at the Ausländerbehörde ➞](/guides/berlin-auslanderbehorde-appointment#during-your-appointment)**